Desperate Housewives of Shakespeare

-Dr. Frankenbean has spliced the genes of beans with that of homo sapiens, creating human beans.
-The beans brothers (and sister) help Jack climb the beanstalk to seek his fortune, but they are pursued by Dr. Frankenbean, who wants her genetic experiments back.
-Dr. Frankenbean is being chased by the Village People, who don’t want genetically-modified food unleashed upon nature.
+Dr. Frankenbean has spliced the genes of beans and homo sapiens to create human beans.
+Jack finds the beans and climbs the beanstalk to seek his fortune.
+Dr. Frankenbean, who wants her genetic experiments back, pursues Jack.
+The Village People, who oppose genetically-modified food, pursue Dr. Frankenbean.
 A pun-filled, hilarious twist on a traditional fairy tale.
 Click here to check it out.

 One-Acts with Serious Topics

 A young teenage girl finds out she’s pregnant, and she must make a decision between abortion, adoption, and parenting.
 After getting several perspectives from friends, she realizes she wasn’t the only one who had to make a hard decision.
 For more information, click here.